iron-vault-plugin/iron-vault/docs/Other Features/Rulesets and Homebrew.md

 Iron Vault supports custom homebrew rules packages.
 You can provide these packages in two formats:

 1. [[Rulesets and Homebrew#Compiled Datasworn JSON|Compiled Datasworn JSON]]: pre-compiled Datasworn json files can be dropped directly in the Homebrew folder as a complete package
-2. [[Rulesets and Homebrew#Custom Source Folders|Custom Source Folders]]: you can also build Datasworn packages from a mixture of Datasworn "source" YAML and Markdown files in a custom Iron Vault format
+2. [[Rulesets and Homebrew#Custom Source Folders|Custom Source Folders]]: you can also build Datasworn packages from a mixture of Datasworn "source" YAML and Markdown files in a custom Iron Vault format.

 #### Compiled Datasworn JSON